ahmetmithat/buggyamb/Docs/linux_installation_instructions.md

 Note that the command above downloads the first release of BuggyAmb and actually as of now it is the only release available :smiley:

-After the BuggyAmb is downloaded you neee to extract the tar.gz file.
+After the BuggyAmb is downloaded you need to extract the tar.gz file.
 The file should be downloaded in the current folder you are in when running the <code>wget</code> command and now you need to use <command>tar</command> to extract the file.
 I chose to extract the content to the <code>/var/buggyamb</code>, feel free to change it based on your preferences:

 >sudo mkdir /var/buggyamb
 >sudo tar -xf BuggyAmbV1.0.tar.gz -C /var/buggyamb